Israel–Malaysia relations: Commercial relations

 In 1971, Malaysian imports from Israel exceeded M$11 million while exports to Israel totalled more than M$2 million.
 Malaysia then imposed a ban on trade with Israel in 1974.
 According to the Israel–Asia Centre, trade between Israel and Malaysia is conducted through intermediate countries such as Singapore and Thailand rather than directly, due to fear of outcry by anti-Israel groups.

 As negotiations between Israel and the Palestinians gained momentum in 1993, Chua Jui Meng, then Deputy Minister of International Trade and Industry, suggested in 1994 that Israel's market could eventually become a destination for Malaysian investments.
 On 17 September 1994, Malaysian customs seized 24,000 tons of fertilizer, which was suspected to have originated from Israel.
 Malaysian authorities also suspected that there was a counter-boycott movement by Israeli businessmen in various countries.
 However, in mid-January 1996, the Malaysian Minister of International Trade and Industry was exploring the possibilities of establishing commercial relations with Israel.
 He said that such a relation would not have any political significance.
 In response to this, several Malaysian businessmen went to Israel from February to May 1996 to explore business opportunities in Israel, although the Malaysian boycott of Israeli products still stood.
-In October 1996, a Malaysian bank named "Public Bank Berhad" enabled a direct transaction relationship with Israel's Bank Hapoalim.
+In October 1996, Malaysian bank Public Bank Berhad enabled a direct transaction relationship with Israel's Bank Hapoalim.
 The Malaysian Deputy Finance Minister also mentioned that Israeli businessmen were allowed to invest in Malaysia.

 Between 2000 and 2001, exports to Malaysia from Israel's Intel computer chip factory in Kiryat Gat were responsible for US$600–700 million.
 As of 2019, the trade benefits reached US$10–11 billion.

 A 2002 report on Israel's trade relations with Indonesia and Malaysia from Israel's Ministry of Industry, Trade and Labour advised Israelis interested in conducting business with Malaysian companies that "there is no opposition to trade and commercial relations as long as a low profile is kept."
 The same report stated that Israel's Intel factory accounted for some 98% of Israel's exports to Malaysia between 1999 and 2002.
 Thus in 1999, Israeli exports to Malaysia were worth $107 million – $5.3 million excluding Intel.
 That year, Israeli imports from Malaysia were worth $23.6 million.
 In 2000, Israeli exports to Malaysia were worth $732 million—$4.7 million excluding Intel.
 Israeli imports from Malaysia were worth $25.9 million.
 In 2001, Israeli exports to Malaysia were worth $615.5 million—$4.7 million excluding Intel.
 Israeli exports from Malaysia were worth $26.3 million.